Bhutan Visitor Guide

 Culture & Adherence:

-Bhutanese culture is accessible, unique and immersive.
+Bhutanese culture is accessible, unique, and immersive.
 Tourist visitors enjoy authentic Bhutanese culture from arrival to departure.

-Currency & Credit Cards:
+Currency & Credit Cards: THIS IS A MUST READ.

 Here are some useful tips on currency & credit cards.